 Once you’ve gone through one of the three options above, you can then look into a new car loan.
 The way you go about this will depend on whether you’ve sold your last car, or part exchanged it.
 If you’ve traded in your via a dealership, you’ll essentially have just swapped vehicles, and can simply draw up a new agreement with your finance provider.
 You may be able to get a cheaper rate elsewhere of course, so it can be sensible to shop around first.
 The dealership will often do this for you, dealing with finance companies on your behalf.

 If you’ve paid the settlement figure in order to sell your car, or sold your vehicle with outstanding finance, your transactions with the lender will be considered settled.
 You’re therefore free to explore the market, finding a car and finance arrangement that suit your needs.

-Here at Wheelie Good Finance, we can help you find a lender who meets your requirements, and offers a great rate!
+We can help you find a lender who meets your requirements, and offers a great rate!
 Once you’ve submitted a few details, we’ll search our network of lenders and put you in touch with a finance provider who can fund your next vehicle!
 Apply today with no impact on your credit rating!